Ron Wyden tackles hot-button topics at Wilsonville town hall

 "The fact is, as of today, what we're looking at for the 2020 election will make election interference in 2016 look like small potatoes," he said.

 The trial over Trump's impeachment was another hot-button topic addressed during the town hall.
 Trump was impeached for withholding military aid to the Ukranian government to pressure it to investigate presidential candidate Joe Biden.
 As Wyden noted, rules for the impeachment trial had yet to be adopted.
-He also said he would support witnesses testifying in the trial.
+He also said he would support witnesses testifying at the trial.

 "By my account, 10 of the president's associates have gone to jail or are headed to jail," he said.
 "In our part of the world it rains a lot, and to say something like I just described isn't serious is like saying rain isn't wet.
 Obviously, this is incredibly serious."